micc83/WpDevTool/WpDevTool/readme.txt

 * Reset admin options
 * List of options
-* List of transient
+* List of transients
 * Italian translation
+* Change plugin assets images
 * Make a class of wpdevtool_set_error_display_level
-* Handle big log file without slowdowns

 == To Be ==